Volodymyr Shcherbytsky

-Volodymyr Vasylyovych Shcherbytsky (17 February 1918 – 16 February 1990) was a Ukrainian Soviet politician.
-He was First Secretary of the Communist Party of the Ukrainian Soviet Socialist Republic from 1972 to 1989.
+Volodymyr Vasyliovych Shcherbytsky (17 February 1918 – 16 February 1990) was a Ukrainian Soviet politician who served as First Secretary of the Ukrainian Communist Party from 1972 to 1989.
+A close ally of Soviet leader Leonid Brezhnev, Shcherbytsky replaced the reformist leader, Petro Shelest, in 1972 as part of a crackdown on the Ukrainian intelligentsia.
+Under Shcherbytsky's neo-Stalinist rule, Ukraine was subjected to an intensive Russification campaign as well as a rapid shift to nuclear power, which ultimately resulted in the 1986 Chernobyl disaster.
+In 1989, Shcherbytsky was removed amidst widespread protests against his rule, and died months later.

 Early life

-Shcherbytsky was born in Verkhnodniprovsk on 17 February 1918 to Vasily Grigorievich Shcherbytsky (1890-1949) and Tatyana Ivanovna Shcherbitskaya (1898-1990), just two weeks before the Soviet takeover of the city during the Ukrainian–Soviet War.
+Shcherbytsky was born in Verkhnodniprovsk on 17 February 1918 to Vasily Grigorievich Shcherbytsky (1890–1949) and Tatyana Ivanovna Shcherbitskaya (1898–1990), just two weeks after the Soviet takeover of the city during the Ukrainian–Soviet War.
 During his school years, he worked as an activist and a member of the Komsomol from 1931.
 In 1934, while still in school, he became an instructor and agitator for the district committee of the Komsomol.
 In 1936, he entered the Faculty of Mechanics at the Dnipropetrovsk Chemical Technology Institute.
-During his training, he worked as a draftsman, designer and compressor driver at the factories in Dnepropetrovsk.
+During his training, he worked as a draftsman, designer and compressor driver at the factories in Dnipropetrovsk.
 Shcherbytsky graduated from the Dnipropetrovsk Chemical Technology Institute in 1941 and in the same year became a member of the Communist Party of the Soviet Union.